ouya/docs/enable_xiaomi_support.md

 Download latest ODK from the OUYA Developer portal and setup your game to use it.

+## Review the OUYA Everywhere Documentation ##

+* Be sure to review the [OUYA Everywhere Documentation](https://github.com/ouya/docs/blob/master/ouya-everywhere.md) for your engine.
+The next initialization steps may integrate differently for your particular engine.

 ## Add the necessary files to your build

 * Download and extract [SDK_MIBOX_2.0.1](https://ouya-sdks.s3.amazonaws.com/xiaomi/SDK_MIBOX_2.0.1.zip)